Water Conservation Rebates and Resources Available

 Water Conservation, Outreach and Education

-3. Sunrise committed to participating with Broward County in the Broward Naturescape program which funds evaluation of median or park irrigation systems for efficiency improvements and conservation of potable water in city irrigation systems.
+- Sunrise participates in the NatureScape Irrigation program which funds evaluation of medians and park irrigation systems for efficiency improvements and conservation of potable water in city irrigation systems.

-5. The Sunrise Utilities Department has applied for and received a water conservation incentive grant for the amount of $150,000 in matching funds for a water interconnect with the town of Davie.
-The City of Sunrise has also been awarded a $1 million grant from the federal government for construction of a .99 million gallon irrigational reuse expansion at its Southwest wastewater treatment plant.
+- The Sunrise Utilities Department received a water conservation incentive grant for the amount of $150,000 in matching funds for a water interconnect with the town of Davie.